 No, SROP is an intensive research experience and we expect your full-time commitment to the program.

 SROP participants are required to have some form of health insurance during the summer.
-If you are selected and accept the offer, as a minimum you will need to have some coverage for visits to the ER, "Catastrophic Health Insurance."
+If you are selected and accept the offer, as a minimum you will need to have coverage in Michigan, visits to the ER, and "Catastrophic Health Insurance."
 Additional information will be provided to those admitted to the program.

 The University of Michigan has a campus-specific application and does not participate in the shared application process.

-All application materials must be submitted and/or postmarked by the deadline.
+All application materials must be submitted by the deadline.

-Offers of acceptance into U-M SROP will be sent by e-mail between March and April 2016.
+Offers of acceptance into U-M SROP will be sent by email between March and April 2018.
 Offers of acceptance will continue until all available spots are filled.
-Applicants who do not receive an offer of acceptance by e-mail will be notified of their status in early May 2016.
+Applicants who do not receive an offer of acceptance by email will be notified of their status in early May 2018.